Azure/azure-powershell/src/Spring/README.md

   - where:
       subject: ^BuildServiceBuild$
     hide: true
   - where:
       subject: ^BuildServiceBuildResult$
     hide: true
   - where:
       subject: ^BuildServiceBuildResultLog$
     hide: true

-  # Customization
-  - where:
-      verb: New
-      subject: ^Service$
-    hide: true
-  - where:
-      subject: ^Service(.*)
-    set:
-      subject: $1

-  - where:
-      verb: New
-      subject: ^App$
-    hide: true
-  - where:
-      verb: Remove
-      subject: ^Registry$
-    hide: true

   - where: